-- The first test facility in the United States that has fault simulation capabilities
+- The first validation facility in the United States that has fault simulation capabilities

 - Allows manufacturers and system operators to certify renewable systems in a controlled environment

 - Fully integrated with two dynamometers, turbines in the field, and to a matrix of electronic and mechanical storage devices

 - Validates wind turbines offline from the grid

 - Verifies compliance with standards

 - Previously recorded data from various power systems or from data generated by models allows for accurately-produced inertial and primary frequency response controls testing and validation

 Learn more about the CGI.

-Engineers at the NWTC have the ability to connect the CGI to a number of test facilities, including the 5- and 2.5-MW dynamometers, grid integration research test pads, individual or multiple MW field-research wind turbines, and the Energy Systems Integration Facility.
+Engineers at the NWTC have the ability to connect the CGI to a number of facilities, including the 5- and 2.5-MW dynamometers, grid integration research pads, individual or multiple MW field-research wind turbines, and the Energy Systems Integration Facility.
 These connections allow for the following capabilities:

-- Balanced and unbalanced over- and undervoltage fault ride-through tests
+- Balanced and unbalanced over- and undervoltage fault ride-through evaluations

 - Frequency response assessments